Demolition Man (film): Filming

 The cryo-prison was set in the Metro Detention Center in downtown Los Angeles.

 The Pacific Design Center was used as Sunrise Court, Lenina Huxley's apartment building.

 Demolition Man was the first production to film at the Los Angeles Convention Center after it was rebuilt in the 1990s, it was used as the Cocteau Center.

-"San Angeles" was filmed in Orange County, California.
+San Angeles was filmed in Orange County, California.
 Several locations in Irvine and San Diego were also used.

-The S.A.P.D. police station in the background was the GTE Corporate Headquarters in Westlake Village, California (which later became the Baxter Healthcare building, and was used in the first episode of The Orville).

-The Pacific Design Center, in West Hollywood was used for the exterior shot of Lenina Huxley's apartment building.

-The cryo-prison used the exterior of the Metropolitan Detention Center in downtown Los Angeles.
+The SAPD police station in the background was the GTE Corporate Headquarters in Westlake Village, California (which later became the Baxter Healthcare building.
+The Pacific Design Center in West Hollywood was used for the exterior shot of Lenina Huxley's apartment building.
+The cryo-prison used the exterior of the Metropolitan Detention Center in Downtown Los Angeles.
 Filming also took place at Wilshire Courtyard, 5700 and 5750 Wilshire Boulevard.

-A power station in Eagle Rock, Los Angeles, was used as the underground dwellings of Edgar Friendly and the Scraps.
+A power station in Eagle Rock, Los Angeles, was used as the underground dwellings of Edgar Friendly (Leary) and the Scraps.

 The helicopter bungee jump at the start of the film was coordinated by Charles Picerni, and performed by stuntman Ken Bates.
 For safety, and due to the danger of recoil back into the helicopter blades, a decelerator was used instead of a real bungee, and Bates jumped 300 ft from a Chinook helicopter.
 According to Picerni it was a first: "We've done that off of buildings before, but never out of a helicopter."

 The film mentions Arnold Schwarzenegger having served as President of the United States, after a Constitutional amendment was passed allowing him to run for the office due to his popularity.
 Coincidentally, a day short of ten years after the film's release, the 2003 California gubernatorial recall election was scheduled.
 The election saw Schwarzenegger actually begin a political career as the 38th Governor of California from 2003 until 2011.
 Shortly after he was elected, an "Arnold Amendment" did get proposed.